petrusen/pomsimulator/docs/manual.md

 Once the parameters fit the user's needs, the simulation is ready to run.
 Once all the speciation models have been calculated, the simulation will write the output file, containing all the formation constants for all the speciation models.
 This file will be named according to the ``Output_File`` parameter mentioned above.
-Also, a file with all the parameters used in the simulation will be written named as `simulation_par ameters.txt`.
+Also, a file with all the parameters used in the simulation will be written named as `simulation_parameters.txt`.

 **IMPORTANT NOTE :** These simulation parameters are key to constrain the factorial growth of the number of models.
 If the reactions are not restrained with chemical hypothesis, it would become impossible to calculate the formation constants of all speciation